 7. Medical insurance, except for pre-existing conditions, eyes, and dental care.

-8. Monthly allowance
+8. Monthly allowance.

 What has to be prepared by program finalists (not included in the Scholarship):